John J. Donovan: Personal life

 A profile on Donovan Sr. commented: "John Donovan Sr.'s recent conviction on 12 felonies is just the latest chapter in a 20-year battle that began when his daughter disclosed that he sexually molested her when she was a child.
 For Donovan, Sr. all of this is about getting revenge on his children for having the courage to confront him in 2002 about molesting their sister.
 He has stopped at nothing to try and ruin his children's lives with endless lawsuits, despicably false smears and deranged conspiracy theories in which he is always portrayed as the victim.
 Accountability for his actions is long overdue."
+In January 2025 he lost his appeal, "Simple in its objective but complex in its execution, the scheme sought to grant the defendant broad powers over his son's property while depriving the son's widow and children of their interests in the property."

-Donovan was born in Lynn, Massachusetts to John J. Sr and Madeline Donovan.
+Donovan was born in Lynn, Massachusetts, to John J. Sr and Madeline Donovan.
 John J. Sr was an elementary school teacher and part-time police officer, and Madeline was a social worker.
 Donovan has mentioned that his father passed down a strong love for teaching.
 At Lynn High, a teacher noticed his unique ability to find patterns of mathematics and replicate them, and asked him to teach his peers.
 Inspired by the opportunity, Donovan credits this empowerment as life-changing.
 His wife is Linda Donovan.
 One of his sons is Jim Donovan (banker) from a previous marriage.

-In a 2004 article, Professor Donovan's son, John Jr. was quoted saying, "What we have learned about dad is monstrous, and we should have nothing to do with him".
+In a 2004 article, Professor Donovan's son, John Jr. was quoted saying, "What we have learned about dad is monstrous, and we should have nothing to do with him."
 A 2022 article in Crime Online said, "The rift (between Donovan Sr. and his children) began in 2002 when Donovan Sr.'s daughter revealed to her siblings that her father sexually molested her when she was a child."